-Fort Zombie is an Action Game with some RPG Elements thrown in, developed by Kerberos Productions.Playing as a twenty-something Ben Riley with a Multiple Choice Past, player explores the town of Piety, Indiana and sets up a safe place to rebuild civilization.
+Fort Zombie is an Action Game with some RPG Elements thrown in, developed by Kerberos Productions of Sword of the Stars fame.Playing as a twenty-something Ben Riley with a Multiple Choice Past, player explores the town of Piety, Indiana and sets up a safe place to rebuild civilization.
 The player has to choose a fort (either a police station, a prison, or a school), gather survivors, salvage food, medicine, weapon and build defenses to prepare for the inevitable night when a huge horde of zombie from Indianapolis sweep through the town, trying to destroy everything in its path.

 Action Survivor: Aside from the ex-cops, ex-soldiers that you might run into, most survivors are just normal people caught in the apocalypse.
 Ben Riley himself can choose to have a less than combat-oriented background.

 A.K.A.-47: Averted.
 All guns retain their real names.